damiendeville/LPTHW/NOTES.md

 	print txt.read()

 	# Closes the file.
 This is counter intuitive to me since we're closing the VAR
-	# txt, not filename - need to investiage this
+	# txt, not filename - need to investigate this
 	txt.close()

 	# Same as above